 Fellows who obtain a Texas medical license receive faculty appointments as instructors in neurology.
 This allows them to have their own half-day follow-up clinic in which they develop independent clinical judgment and decision-making, skills necessary for future practice as movement disorders specialists.
 The follow-up evaluation of new patients provides each fellow the opportunity to see how their conditions changed based on the treatment initially prescribed in close consultation with the attending.
-The fellows also review patient’s laboratory tests and respond to their questions posted on MyChart or by voice or e-mail messages.
+The fellows also review patients’ laboratory tests and respond to their questions posted on MyChart or by telephone.
 This positive training experience by the fellows during their MDFTP was reviewed in an article, authored by some of the past fellows: Adam et al. Education Research: Patient telephone calls in a movement disorders center: Lessons in physician-trainee education.
 Neurology 2009;73:e50-2.

 Didactics